Frame Interpolation with Consecutive Brownian Bridge Diffusion: Introduction

 Current works in VFI can be divided into two folds in terms of methodologies: flow-based methods~\cite{plack2023frame,lu2022video,jin2023unified,argaw2022long,huang2022real,siyao2021deep,hu2022many,niklaus2018context,choi2021high,dutta2022non,licvpr23amt,park2023BiFormer,zhang2023extracting} and kernel-based methods~\cite{chen2021pdwn,cheng2020video,lee2020adacof,niklaus2017video,niklaus2017videosep,shi2021video,dai2017deformable}.
 Flow-based methods compute flows in the neighboring frames and forward warp neighboring images and features~\cite{hu2022many,niklaus2018context,niklaus2020softmax,jin2023unified,siyao2021deep} or estimate flows from the intermediate frame to neighboring frames and backward warp neighboring frames and features~\cite{lu2022video,plack2023frame,argaw2022long,huang2022real,dutta2022non,choi2021high,licvpr23amt,park2023BiFormer,zhang2023extracting}.
 Instead of relying on optical flows, kernel-based methods predict convolution kernels for pixels in the neighboring frames.
 Recent advances in flow estimation~\cite{huang2022flowformer,weinzaepfel2023croco,hui2018liteflownet,huang2022rife,ilg2017flownet,teed2020raft,sun2018pwc} make it more popular to adopt flow-based methods in VFI.

-Other than these two folds of methods, MCVD~\cite{voleti2022mcvd} and LDMVFI~\cite{danier2023ldmvfi} start formulating VFI as a diffusion-based image generation problem.
-LDMVFI considers VFI as a conditional generation task with Latent Diffusion Models (LDMs)~\cite{rombach2022high}, where LDMs contain an autoencoder that compresses images into latent representations and reconstructs images from latent representations.
-Diffusion models~\cite{ho2020denoising} run in the latent space of the autoencoder.
+Other than these two folds of methods, MCVD~\cite{voleti2022mcvd} and LDMVFI~\cite{danier2023ldmvfi} start formulating VFI as a diffusion-based image generation problem, where LDMVFI takes advantage of LDM~\cite{rombach2022high} for better efficiency.
 Though diffusion models achieve excellent performance in image generation, there remain challenges in applying them to VFI. \begin{enumerate}[noitemsep,leftmargin=*] \item The formulation of diffusion models results in a large cumulative variance (the variance accumulated during sampling) of generated latent representations.
-The sampling process starts with standard Gaussian noise and adds small Gaussian noise to the denoised output at each step based on a pre-defined distribution.
-After the sampling process, images are generated, but these noises also add up to a large cumulative variance.
+The sampling process starts with standard Gaussian noise and adds small Gaussian noise to the denoised output at each step.
+Noises are added up to a large cumulative variance when images are generated.
 Though such a variance is beneficial to diversity (i.e. repeated sampling results in \textit{different} outputs), \ul{VFI requires that repeated sampling returns \textit{identical} results, which is the ground truth intermediate frame.} Therefore, a small cumulative variance is preferred in VFI.
-The relation of the cumulative variance and diversity is supported by the fact that DDIM~\cite{song2021denoising} tends to generate relatively deterministic images than DDPM~\cite{ho2020denoising}.
-DDIM removes small noises at each sampling step, so the cumulative variance in DDIM is lower.
+The relation of the cumulative variance and diversity is supported by the fact that DDIM~\cite{song2021denoising} tends to generate relatively deterministic images than DDPM~\cite{ho2020denoising} because DDIM removes small noises at each sampling step.
 LDMVFI~\cite{danier2023ldmvfi} uses conditional generation as guidance, but this does not change the nature of large cumulative variance.
-In Section~\ref{sec: consecutive BB}, we show that our method has a much lower cumulative variance than conditional generation.
+In Section~\ref{sec: consecutive BB}, we show that our method has a much lower cumulative variance.